Let’s be honest, Brits aren’t best known for their linguistic abilities. Quite possibly the opposite, in fact.

 Che cosa mi consiglia? = What can you recommend?

 How about asking the waiter to recommend a dish or wine?
-If in doubt ask the waiter to make you a selection of antipasti, pastas and or main courses.
+If in doubt, ask the waiter to make you a selection of antipasti, pasta and main courses.

 Scelga lei = you choose for me

-They love being asked this, especially for wine recommendations) and possibly add this to avoid any shocks when the bill comes – ‘non voglio spendere piu’ di euro xx’ = I don’t want to spend more than xx euros.
+They love being asked this, especially for wine recommendations.
+Possibly add this to avoid any shocks when the bill comes: ‘non voglio spendere piu’ di euro xx’ = I don’t want to spend more than xx euros.